-The notice of access will be provided to affected parties at least 10 business days prior to the intended start of the access period, and 20 business days following the delivery of information about our access rights and obligations to the affected parties.
-A notice of access will only be valid for the access period.
+The notice of access will be provided to affected parties at least 20 business days following the delivery of information about access rights and obligations to the affected parties and at least 10 business days prior to the proposed start of the access period.
 The notice of access will advise of the access period, planned dates and times of access, details of access, and the affected parties' rights to refer complaints to EWOV.
 We will also contact the affected parties at least 48 hours before the proposed access as a reminder.